rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 To fix this and get the system to boot normal first edit the /etc/fstab
 ::
    nano /etc/fstab
-the fstab should look somthing like this
+the fstab should look something like this
 ::
    #
    #/etc/fstab